 As it Happened

-I have been involved with this project since 2006, and it has evolved in unexpected, exciting and radical – if in retrospect logical – ways.
-The so-called “Arab Spring”, involving the recent uprisings in Egypt and elsewhere have “clinched” the themes and trends that were already being explored in both Turkey and Egypt, and the story Shahrazad has become a clear metaphor for the oppressed within a region finding its voice, a point around which the possibility of articulation can be measured.
-I have formed a very deep personal, social and emotional connections – and making this film has led to experiences and relationships that are at least as important as the final product itself.
-It is my hope that it will do justice to the experiences, dreams and histories of various people we encountered, and to place various over-simplified conceptions within a larger, more meaningful framework.
+The project evolved in unexpected, exciting and radical – if in retrospect logical – ways.
+The so-called Arab Spring and the protests in Gezi Park of 2013 seemed to clinch the themes and trends that were already being explored during earlier filming, so that the story of Shahrazad became a clear metaphor for oppressed people finding their voice, a point around which the possibility of articulation can be assessed.
+I formed very deep personal, social and emotional connections in particular with people in Egypt – and making the film led to experiences and relationships that are at least as important as the final product itself.
+Working with both Hassan el Geretly as subject and Wael Omar as Egyptian producer, for example, opened huge new doors both personally and professionally.
+Living through the run-up towards January 2011 and observing the aftermath of the events was incredible – it was a rare moment in history where everything seemed possible, where it seemed that ordinary people could form a new and better world without compromising their ideals.
+It became my hope that the film would do justice to at least some of the experiences, dreams and histories of various people we encountered, and would place over-simplified conceptions of events within a more thoughtful framework.

-Francois Verster, November 2011
+Francois Verster, October 2014